earthlab/earthlab.github.io/_posts/workshops/version-control/1-intro-to-version-control/2017-09-12-vsintro-01-intro-concept.md

 	</figcaption>
 </figure>

-If there aren’t conflicts between the users changes (a conflict is an area where both users modified the same part of the same document in different ways) you can review two sets of changes on the same base document.
+If there aren’t conflicts between the users' changes (a conflict is an area where both users modified the same part of the same document in different ways) you can review two sets of changes on the same base document.